 What equipment will students need?

 Students are expected to have a computer or tablet device in order to access the college cloud infrastructure.
 All courses use this technology for distribution of materials and assessment.
 Further information can be obtained by contacting us at firstname.lastname@example.org.

-Students will need to purchase their own writing equipment such as pens, lined paper and folders to organise their notes made in class.
-These folders will be checked regularly by their Progress Tutor so it’s important that they have the right equipment to keep their notes organised.
+Students will be required to purchase their own writing equipment such as pens, lined paper and folders to organise their notes made in class.
+These folders will be checked regularly by their tutor so it’s important that they have the right equipment to keep their notes organised.
 They may also need to purchase textbooks specific to the subjects they’re studying.

 Students who are eligible for the Bursary Fund may request financial support for all of the necessary equipment listed above.

 Will we have to pay for things?